 ITS is the application of technology to manage transportation systems more efficiently and safely and provide additional mobility options.
 In its efforts to alleviate highway congestion and promote more efficient traffic flows, FDOT is partnering with other states, as part of the I-95 Corridor Coalition, to develop innovative ITS solutions to their mutual traffic concerns.
-South Florida's seaports, which have benefited from on-port and off-port ITS improvements implemented in recent years, are actively collaborating in this exchange of information technology to achieve the faster, better, and cheaper movement of goods.
+South Florida's seaports, which have benefited from on-port and off-port ITS information technology to achieve the faster, better, and cheaper movement of goods.
 ITS applications for seaports include closed circuit television monitoring, security command centers, electronic gates, computerized access systems, Portal VACIS and STAR gamma ray units to detect stolen vehicles and heavy equipment, dynamic message systems, and the latest in radio-frequency identification (RFID) technology.
 ITS applications also include operational procedures, ranging from staged provisioning of ships to new inspection methods to detect explosives and other agents.